-Then Brawn's voice cut through the thick tension in the air, and he cried out, his blaster drawn and ready to fight.
+Then Brawn's voice cut through the thick tension in the air as he cried out, his blaster drawn and ready to fight.
 "Well, I don't give a frag about your damned laws – right or wrong, I'll never follow you!
 Who's with me?"
 As soon as his fellow mini bots realized what he was attempting to do, they tried to rein him in, but it was too late.
-The very moment after he'd spoken out against Sentinel, he was hit by a tirade of weapons fire from several of the Autobots and Neutrals standing behind the newly self-appointed leader, and he crashed to the floor, burning and sparking from the inside.
+The very moment that he'd spoken out against Sentinel, he was hit by a tirade of electroshock weapons from several of the Antihex Autobots and Neutrals standing behind the newly self-appointed leader, and he crashed to the floor, burning and sparking from the inside.

-Optimus rushed forwards in alarm, but he was held back by three guards.
+Optimus rushed forward in alarm, but was soon held back by three guards.
 "Nooo!" he said, looking at Sentinel in confusion.
 "What have you done?"

-Sentinel stepped forwards to stand over the mini bot, who now appeared to be offline, and shook his head in mock sadness.
+Sentinel moved to stand over the mini bot, who now appeared to be offline, and shook his head in mock sadness.
 "Tsk, tsk, tsk.
-Such a shame."
-Then he looked up at all the confused and distraught faces staring back at him.
+Such a shame," he said, looking back up at all the confused and distraught faces around him.
 "I really didn't want to go down this path, but I must do what needs to be done."
 He motioned for two guards to pick up the fallen mech and take him away, out of his sight.
 "Is there anybody else here who is stupid enough to challenge my leadership?"

-He received no responses – not even Streetwise or Blades felt confident enough to gamble their life in a confrontation against the much larger, and very powerful, mech and his numerous army of followers.
+He received no responses – not even Streetwise or Blades felt confident enough to gamble with their life in a confrontation against the much larger, and very powerful, mech and his army of followers.
 "No?
 Very good.
-Now, then, perhaps we can get on to more pressing matters."
-He turned and walked towards Prowl, who had stood silently by Optimus' side throughout the whole show.
+Then perhaps now we can get on to more pressing matters."
+He turned and walked towards Prowl, who had remained by Optimus' side throughout the whole show.
 "You – you are Chief of Security, correct?"

 Prowl nodded affirmatively.
 "Correct."